xionluhnis/zigfy/README.md

 Timeline
 ========

+**0.3.1** - switchLayout action added, possibility to pass arguments to actions, CSS layout classes, as of last commit

 **0.3** - autoNav has been added (no timing-bar yet), as of commit 3d7e9532a29aa078dffa94167d27e0a7dd590f72

 **0.2** - customization, parameters and configuration, as of commit bd0540406b5664f81c14568fa3251e52042699bf